eyewritecode/igihe/README.md

 # What is it?
 This is a small web scrapper for comments on [igihe.com](www.igihe.com) articles.

-I realized, from the article title, you can get the whole story without spending too much time reading through it.
+I realized, from the article title, you can get what the whole story is about without spending too much time reading through it.
 Most of the time what you do is scroll through the page to the comments section and start reading :)

 So i thought, why can't i make it simpler and faster... and igihe.rb was born